 - Grades can be given to those courses by the assigned teacher (not necessarily the primary teacher)

 - Attendance is taken once per day even though students are scheduled into more than one class

 An example of a school that may choose to use Elementary with a Master Schedule type scheduling might be a Kindergarten through Grade 8 school, more commonly known as a K-8 school.
 Students in grade levels K-5 are typically assigned to one teacher in a self-contained classroom.
 Students in grade levels 6-8 would have a rotating schedule where they are assigned several courses during the school day, each meeting during a different period of time.

 Elementary with a Master Schedule

 School Options must be set up with the following options.
-The School Type is Elem w/MST, the Session Type is Regular, the Att Type is Daily, the Att Reporting is negative attendance, and the Schedule Basis can be Semester or Trimester.
+The Scheduling Type is Elem w/MST, the Session Type is Regular, the Att Type is Daily, the Att Reporting is negative attendance, and the Schedule Basis can be Semester or Trimester.

 Additionally, the Att Pd must be entered.
 This is the period designated by the school where attendance will be taken.
 It is important to note that attendance cannot be taken for any period other than the one entered.
 More information on the Attendance Period is detailed in the Elementary with Master Schedule Attendance article.

 The Bell Schedule and Term Dates must also be entered.
 Verify the Term Dates are valid school dates based upon the school’s calendar.